 You'll jigsaw [the broken pieces of yourself] together however you can, caulk in the odd bits with willpower wherever they don't quite fit, ignore the occasional sounds of grinding and cracking.
 As long as nothing important breaks, right?
 You'll get by.
 You have no choice.

-who is the fifth season for?
+who should read the fifth season?

 Personally, I think everyone should read The Fifth Season.
 Jemisin successfully balances her main characters’ intimate and personal stories with the epic, sweeping landscape that serves as the backdrop of their lives.
 The Fifth Season explores the different kinds of love we have for the families we’re given and the ones we choose.
 Ultimately, The Fifth Season is a story about losing yourself in moments of tragedy, forging on through the flames, and, on the other side, finding who you really were all along.